Sélestat: Demography

-As of 2019, Sélestat had 19,242 inhabitants.
-It is the 8th most populated commune in Alsace, having reached its maximum population in 2006, with 19,459 inhabitants.
+Sélestat is the 9th most populated commune in Alsace.
 The oldest preserved birth registries of the town's Catholic parish go back to the year 1608; the oldest vital records (état civil) go back to the year 1793.

 Sélestat was one of the largest towns in the region from the Middle Ages until the beginning of the 19th century.
 In 1801, it was still the third most populous in Alsace behind Strasbourg and Colmar.
 It then had 7,375 inhabitants, a slightly higher figure than for Mulhouse (7,197) and Haguenau (7,009).
 Through the 19th century, Sélestat did not take advantage of industrialisation and rural exodus because its city wall and military function prevented urban growth.
 It reached its overpopulation threshold around 1830, with around 10,000 inhabitants living on only 32 ha.
 Only after the Second World War did Sélestat experience significant demographic growth, almost doubling its population in 50 years.
 However, this growth was not strong enough for Sélestat to recover its previous rank.

 The demographic growth that occurred in Sélestat after 1945 was primarily due to a relatively high birth rate (20.1‰ in Sélestat over the period 1968–1975, compared to 16.9‰ in France).
 After 1975, this rate progressively declined to match the national figure.
 Net migration figures remained slightly negative until 1990 because Sélestat and Central Alsace were on the margins of the metropolitan areas of Strasbourg and Colmar and lacked attractivity.
 Since 1990, the Strasbourg area greatly expanded to gradually reach Sélestat.
 The town has thus become more attractive to newcomers.

 The population of Sélestat is relatively young, 36.2% of the population were under 30 in 2017 (France: 35.7%) and the percentage of people over 60 years old (23.6%) was lower than the national (25.5%) figure.
 Sélestat has a significant proportion of people between 15 and 44 (39.7%, compared to 36.4% for all of France) because it attracts a large number of young actives and couples starting a family.
 As other towns in the region, such as Saverne, Haguenau and Molsheim, it welcomes young adults and encourages them to settle in the surrounding villages.